Semidefinite Programming and Nash Equilibria in Bimatrix Games: Future Work

 \section{Future Work}

 Our work leaves many avenues of further research.
 Are there other interesting subclasses of games (besides \jeff{strictly competitive games}) for which our SDP is guaranteed to recover an exact Nash equilibrium?
-Can the guarantees on $\epsilon$ in Section~\ref{Bounds} be improved in the rank-2 case (or the general case), by improving our analysis or for example by using the correlated equilibrium constraints (which we did not use)?
-Is there a polynomial time algorithm that is guaranteed to find a rank-2 solution to \ref{SDP2}?
-Such an algorithm, together with our analysis, would improve the best known approximation bound for symmetric games (see Theorem \ref{1/3se}).
-Can SDPs in a higher level of the Lasserre hierarchy be used to achieve better $\epsilon$ guarantees?
+Can the guarantees on $\epsilon$ in Section~\ref{Bounds} be improved in the rank-2 case (or the general case) by improving our analysis?
+Is there a polynomial time algorithm that is guaranteed to find a rank-2 solution to~\ref{SDP2}?
+Such an algorithm, together with our analysis, would improve the best known approximation bound for symmetric games (see Theorem \ref{1/3se}). \jeffb{Can this bound be extended to general games?
+We show in Appendix \ref{Sec: Irreducibility} that some natural approaches based on symmetrization of games do not immediately lead to a positive answer to this question.} Can SDPs in a higher level of the Lasserre hierarchy be used to achieve better $\epsilon$ guarantees?
 What are systematic ways of adding valid inequalities to these higher-order SDPs by exploiting the structure of the Nash equilibrium problem? \jeff{For example, since any strategy played with positive probability must give the same payoff, one can add a relaxed version of the cubic constraints to the SDP underlying the second level of the Lasserre hierarchy.
 What are other valid inequalities for the second level?} Finally, our algorithms were specifically designed for two-player one-shot games.
 This leaves open the design and analysis of semidefinite relaxations for repeated games or games with more than two players.